Online Business Loans: How to Secure This Type of Financing

 - Little to no flexibility in payments.

-A line of credit is like a credit card.
-Your business will be provided with a credit limit, and can draw funds as needed until the limit is reached.
+A line of credit is very similar to a business credit card.
+Once you receive a credit line, your business will be provided with a credit limit.
+Then, you can draw funds as needed until the limit is reached.

 - Provides financial flexibility.

-- Flexible payment terms.
-Pay interest only on withdrawn amount.
+- Pay interest only on withdrawn loan amount.

 - May have to pay annual fees.